-Figure 2.
-Results from Experiment 1.
-First, we fitted participant-specific psychometric functions to trials in which either two typically structured scenes or two atypically structured scenes were shown. a) Data and psychometric functions for an example participant. b) Psychometric functions based on the average slope and PSE across participants. c) Slopes were shallower when object numerosities were discriminated between two typically structured scenes.
+Fig. 2 Results from Experiment 1.
+First, we fitted participant-specific psychometric functions to trials in which either two typically structured scenes or two atypically structured scenes were shown. a Data and psychometric functions for an example participant. b Psychometric functions based on the average slope and PSE across participants (bold lines) and for all individual participants (fine lines). c Slopes were shallower when object numerosities were discriminated between two typically structured scenes than when they were discriminated between two atypically structured scenes.
 Error bars show standard errors of the mean.
 Gray squares are data from individual participants.
-Second, we fitted psychometric functions to trials in which a typically structured scene was shown together with an atypically structured scene. d) Data and psychometric function for an example participant. e) Psychometric functions based on the average slope and PSE across participants. f) PSEs were shifted positively, indicating an underestimation of numerosity in typically structured, compared to atypically structured, scenes.
+Second, we fitted psychometric functions to trials in which a typically structured scene was shown together with an atypically structured scene. d Data and psychometric function for an example participant. e Psychometric functions based on the average slope and PSE across participants (bold lines) and for all individual participants (fine lines). f PSEs were shifted positively, indicating an underestimation of numerosity in typically structured, compared with atypically structured, scenes.
 Error bars show standard errors of the mean.
-Gray squares are data from individual participants. f) PSEs were shifted positively, indicating an underestimation of numerosity in typically structured, compared to atypically structured, scenes.
-Error bars show standard errors of the mean.
-Gray squares are data from individual participants.
+Gray squares are data from individual participants atypically structured scenes.
+These findings suggest that grouping processes specific to typically structured scenes reduce their perceived complexity.